Sino-Indian War: Foreign involvement

 During the conflict, Nehru wrote two letters on 19 November 1962 to U.S. President Kennedy, asking for 12 squadrons of fighter jets and a modern radar system.
-These jets were seen as necessary to beef up Indian air strength so that air-to-air combat could be initiated safely from the Indian perspective (bombing troops was seen as unwise for fear of Chinese retaliatory action).
+These jets were seen as necessary to beef up Indian air strength so that air-to-air combat could be initiated safely from the Indian perspective.
+Bombing troops was seen as unwise for fear of Chinese retaliatory action.
 Nehru also asked that these aircraft be manned by American pilots until Indian airmen were trained to replace them.
-These requests were rejected by the Kennedy Administration (which was involved in the Cuban Missile Crisis during most of the Sino-Indian War).
+These requests were rejected by the Kennedy Administration, which was involved in the Cuban Missile Crisis during most of the Sino-Indian War.
 The U.S. nonetheless provided non-combat assistance to Indian forces and planned to send the carrier USS Kitty Hawk to the Bay of Bengal to support India in case of an air war.

 As the Sino-Soviet split had already emerged, Moscow, while remaining formally neutral, made a major effort to render military assistance to India, especially with the sale of advanced MiG warplanes.
 The U.S. and Britain refused to sell these advanced weapons so India turned to the USSR.
 India and the USSR reached an agreement in August 1962 (before the Cuban Missile Crisis) for the immediate purchase of twelve MiG-21s as well as for Soviet technical assistance in the manufacture of these aircraft in India.
 According to P.R.
 Chari, "The intended Indian production of these relatively sophisticated aircraft could only have incensed Peking so soon after the withdrawal of Soviet technicians from China."
-In 1964 further Indian requests for American jets were rejected.
+In 1964, further Indian requests for American jets were rejected.
 However, Moscow offered loans, low prices and technical help in upgrading India's armaments industry.
-India by 1964 was a major purchaser of Soviet arms.
+By 1964, India was a major purchaser of Soviet arms.

 According to Indian diplomat G. Parthasarathy, "only after we got nothing from the US did arms supplies from the Soviet Union to India commence."
 India's favored relationship with Moscow continued into the 1980s, but ended after the collapse of Soviet Communism in 1991.
 In his memoirs, the then Soviet leader, Nikita Khrushchev, says: "I think Mao created the Sino-Indian conflict precisely in order to draw the Soviet Union into it.
-He wanted to put us in the position of having to no choice but to support him.
+He wanted to put us in the position of having no choice but to support him.
 He wanted to be the one who decided what we should do.
 But Mao made a mistake in thinking we would agree to sacrifice our independence in foreign policy."